 Velocity potential is the inverse Laplacian of the divergence (e.g., Haltiner and Williams 1980).
-The inverse Laplacian acts an effective spatial-smoothing operator, so VP200 essentially describes the gravest planetary-scale characteristics of the upper-level divergence (e.g., Hendon 1986).
+The inverse Laplacian acts an effective spatial-smoothing operator, so VP200 essentially describes the gravest planetary-scale characteristics of the upper-level divergence (e.g., Hendon

+- 1 1986).
 OLR, in contrast, identifies the more regional characteristics of the divergence.
-On the downside, the planetary scale of the VP200 might limit the ability to track precise details of the spatial distribution of convection and may give the perception of continuous global propagation of a divergent component of the MJO (e.g., Lorenc 1984; Xue et al. 2002), when in fact the convective signal is primarily confined to the Eastern Hemisphere (Hendon and Salby 1994).
-However, VP200 naturally discriminates to the planetary scales of divergence that are more directly associated with the MJO, and likely enhances the capability to detect both symmetric and asymmetric components of convection about the equator.
-We delve further into the nuances of using VP200 instead of OLR to define a new MJO index in this paper.

-Section 2 discusses the datasets and methodology of deriving the new index.
-Section 3 evaluates the strengths and weakness of this new index, especially for monitoring and detecting local impacts of the MJO on convective variability and tropical cyclones in the Atlantic sector.
-Conclusions are given in section 4.
+On the - 2 downside, the planetary scale of the VP200 might limit the ability to track precise details of the - 3 spatial distribution of convection and may give the perception of continuous global propagation - 4 of a divergent component of the MJO (e.g., Lorenc 1984; Xue et al. 2002), when in fact the - 5 convective signal is primarily confined to the Eastern Hemisphere (Hendon and Salby 1994). - 6 However, VP200 naturally discriminates to the planetary scales of divergence that are more - 7 directly associated with the MJO, and likely enhances the capability to detect both symmetric - 8 and asymmetric components of convection about the equator.
+We delve further into the nuances - 9 of using VP200 instead of OLR to define a new MJO index in this paper. - Section 2 discusses the data sets and methodology of deriving the new index.
+Section 3 - evaluates the strengths and weakness of this new index, especially for monitoring and detecting - 12 local impacts of the MJO on convective variability and tropical cyclones in the Atlantic sector. - 13 Conclusions are given in Section 4.

-2. Datasets and methodology
+2. Datasets and Methodology

-a.
-Datasets
+a) Datasets

-The construction of the new MJO index is similar to WH04, using upper- and lower-tropospheric zonal winds (U200 and U850), but here we use VP200 rather than OLR to depict the convective/divergence variations.
-We obtain U200, U850, and compute VP200, from the Interim European Centre for Medium-Range Weather Forecasts (ECMWF) Re-Analysis (ERA-Interim) dataset (Dee et al. 2011).
-This analysis is available with $1.5^{\circ}$ horizontal resolution and is used for the period 1990-2009.
-The temporal resolution of the data is 6-hourly, but we create daily averages prior to the EOF calculation.
-For comparison to WH04 and for diagnosing convective variations, we use daily gridded OLR obtained from the National Oceanic and Atmospheric Administration (e.g., Liebmann and Smith 1996).
-These daily data are available on a 2.5° grid and cover the same period as the ERA-Interim.
+The construction of the new MJO index is similar to WH04, using upper and lower tropospheric zonal winds (U200 and U850), but here we use VP200 rather than OLR to depict the convective/divergence variations.
+We obtain U200, U850, and compute VP200, from the

+- European Centre for Medium-Range Weather Forecasts (ECMWF) Re-Analysis (ERA-Interim) - 20 dataset (Dee et al. 2010).
+This analysis is available with 1.5° horizontal resolution and is used for - 21 the period 1990-2009.
+The temporal resolution of the data is 6 hourly, but we create daily - 22 averages prior to the EOF calculation.
+For comparison to WH04 and for diagnosing convective - variations, we use daily gridded OLR obtained from the National Oceanic and Atmospheric and cover the same period as the ERA-Interim analyses.